emmettmcdow/emmettmcdow/README.md

 I like building stuff.
 I used to specialize in systems programming, but now I'm just obsessed with products.
 I don't care how it's built, I just want to build stuff people want to use.
 If that means if I have to build using:
 - 🐹 Go
-- 👨🏻‍💻 Jekyll (the blogging framework)
+- 👨🏻‍💻 Nikola (the blogging framework)
 - 🔧 A wrench

 ... then so be it!